futurethang/YouTube_Guitar_Trainer/README.md

 # YouTube_Guitar_Trainer - Chops Shop
 A YouTube API web App for finding guitar lesson videos.
+Try it here: https://futurethang.github.io/YouTube_Guitar_Trainer/

 # Objectives
 This app is meant to make it easy to jump online for a daily lesson, with minimal user parameter selection and focus on getting in and start playing quickly.